- Who do I talk to for more information about my request?

 We prefer that customers not use Request It for items that have not yet been released or published.
 The system was designed for customers to suggest items that are currently available but that we do not have in our collection.
 We do order popular titles as soon as they are available for preorder from our library vendors.
 The best way to find out about new titles we have ordered is through our catalog.
 To see items on order go to: catalog.denverlibrary.org and click on one of the "On Order" links in the left column.
 These lists will give you all the titles we have on order sorted by popularity.

 The Library reserves the right to determine the best way to fill your request, while still delivering the item to you in as timely a manner as possible.

 We are unable to purchase every title that is requested so we have created a set of criteria that will determine whether or not we will purchase a title for our collection.
 Among other things, it is generally based on the year of publication, the sales ranking on Amazon and availability from our library vendors.

-No. Our success rate for securing items released in the last year approaches 0%.
-If the item you have requested is new and not purchased for the collection, no attempt will be made to secure the item through Interlibrary Loan.
-After the item has been available in stores for one year, please submit a new request and we will attempt to borrow it for your enjoyment.
+We are willing to try to borrow new items.
+However, our success rate for securing popular items released in the last year approaches 0%.
+If the item you have requested is new and not purchased for the collection, an attempt will be made to secure the item through Interlibrary Loan.

-The average time to process your request is 2 weeks, however, some requests take longer depending on how long it takes for libraries to respond to our request.
+The average time to process your request is 2 weeks.
+Some requests take longer depending on how long libraries take to respond to our request.
 Your request will not show up on your library account until it is ready to be sent from our office to your designated pickup location.
 Canceled requests will never show on your library account.
 Check Request It for all canceled requests.